redifo/ege-restaurant/README.md

 Portfolio 4 project as part of the Diploma in Full Stack Software Development by Code Institute.
 ___

-It is a fullstack restaurant website that allows users to create an account, make and edit reservations.
+It is a fullstack restaurant website that showcases the menu and allows users to create an account, make and edit reservations.

 Link to live site - [https://ege-restaurant-9c7a6a3b1543.herokuapp.com/](https://ege-restaurant-9c7a6a3b1543.herokuapp.com/)